-In order to ensure their independence in the performance of their supervisory function, members of the Board of Directors only receive a fixed remuneration in the form of cash and shares.
+In order to ensure their independence in the performance of their supervisory function, members of the Board of Directors only receive a fixed remuneration in the form of cash and shares; the latter are blocked for three years.

 The remuneration system for the Board of Directors does not contain any performance-related components.